WIZnet-ioNIC/WIZnet-PICO-AWS-C/README.md

 With Visual Studio Code, the library set as a submodule is automatically downloaded, so it doesn't matter whether the library set as a submodule is an empty directory or not, so refer to it.

-2. Setup ethetnet chip
+2. Setup Board

-Setup the ethernet chip in '**CMakeLists.txt**' in '**WIZnet-PICO-AWS-C/**' directory according to the evaluation board to be used referring to the following.
+Setup the Board in '**CMakeLists.txt**' in '**WIZnet-PICO-AWS-C/**' directory according to the evaluation board to be used referring to the following.

 - WIZnet Ethernet HAT
 - W5100S-EVB-Pico